prosyslab/evaluating-directed-fuzzing-artifact/README.md

 This is the artifact of the paper *Evaluating Directed Fuzzers: Are We Heading in the Right Direction?* to appear in FSE 2024.

+The following contents subsumes the contents in `INSTALL` and `REQUIREMENTS` files.
+Thus, if carefully read, reading this document is sufficient to understand everything about the artifact.

 ## 0. __Step for Zenodo Only__
 Download the file `evaluating-directed-fuzzing-artifact.tar.gz` and extract the contents.
 ```